 1.INTRODUCTION

 It is widely recognised that the first mission of higher education institutions (HEIs) is general education, or teaching and learning, with the second mission being the generation of new knowledge (i.e. research and innovation) (UNESCO Institute for Lifelong Learning, 2023).
-In the context of higher education, community-engaged learning is central to the third mission of HEIs, which focuses on interactions and engagements with the community, organisations, and corporations, as well as their contributions to social development or social good (Kaputa, et al., 2022; Monteiro, et al., 2021).
+In the context of higher education, community-engaged learning is central to the third mission of HEIs, which focuses on interactions and engagements with the community, organisations, and corporations, as well as their contributions to social development or social good (Kaputa et al., 2022; Monteiro et al., 2021).
 In other words, HEIs should not just be regarded as training grounds for talent or as pre-employment training centres that produce individuals who can deliver services or solutions based on industry needs, or those who can lead economic growth and human capital development.
 HEIs are also now organisations where social and community leaders who can “foster positive social transformation” are nurtured and developed (McDonnell-Naughton & Păunescu, 2022).
 Increasingly, HEIs have recognised the importance of community engagement and community-engaged pedagogy in developing civic-minded and socially responsible individuals and graduates (Jordaan & Mennega,

 2022; Purcell, 2017), through initiatives that can support the third mission agenda of HEIs such as sustainability, climate action, access to affordable healthcare, and poverty alleviation, among others –